 What happens after treatment for Hodgkin disease?

 During these visits, the doctor will ask about symptoms, do physical exams, and may order blood tests or imaging tests such as CT scans or chest x-rays.
-Doctor visits are usually recommended every few months for the first several years after treatment.
+Doctor visits and tests are usually recommended every few months for the first several years after treatment.
 Gradually, the length of time between visits can be increased, but even after 5 years they should be done at least yearly.

-Watching for long-term side effects
+Watching for late and long-term side effects

 All people who have had Hodgkin disease should keep up with their flu shots.
 Keeping up with vaccinations and careful, prompt treatment of infections are very important.

 Thyroid problems: Radiation therapy to the chest or neck to treat Hodgkin disease might affect the thyroid gland, causing it to make less thyroid hormone.
-People with this condition, known as hypothyroidism, may need to take thyroid medicine.
+People with this condition, known as hypothyroidism, may need to take thyroid medicine daily.
 People who got radiation to the neck or upper chest should have their thyroid function checked with blood tests at least yearly.

 Special concerns in childhood Hodgkin disease survivors

 Just as the treatment of childhood Hodgkin disease requires a very specialized approach, so does follow-up and monitoring for late effects of treatment.
 Careful follow-up after treatment is very important.
 The earlier problems are found, the more likely it is they can be treated effectively.

-To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
+To help increase awareness of late effects and improve follow-up care for childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
 These guidelines can help you know what to watch for, what types of health screening should be done, and how late effects may be treated.

-For more about some of the possible long-term effects of treatment, see our document called Children Diagnosed With Cancer: Late Effects of Cancer Treatment.
+For more about some of the possible long-term effects of treatment, see Children Diagnosed With Cancer: Late Effects of Cancer Treatment.

 Seeing a new doctor